lkumle/onlineVRtoolbox_tutorials/index.md

 ## Overview
 This website hosts step-by-step **practical Notebooks** accompanying the tutorial *Running Virtual Reality Experiments Online: A Brief Introduction and Tutorial*  and the [onlineVR-toolbox](https://github.com/lkumle/onlineVR-toolbox).

-The aim of these Notebooks and the onlineVR-toolbox is to provide a preimplemented solution for a core challenge of online data collection with VR: Implementing data transfer functionalities.
+The aim of these Notebooks and the onlineVR-toolbox is to provide a solution for a core challenge of online data collection with VR: Implementing data transfer functionalities.

 We recommend starting with reading the main tutorial paper for a high-level overview of the challenges of collecting data online for VR experiments.

-{: .important}
+{: .important-title}
+> Overview of provided resources
+>
-Within these accompanying materials, we present a minimal pipeline that implements communication between a Unity task and a web application, enabling the Unity task to send and retrieve data through the internet.
+> Within these accompanying materials, we present a minimal pipeline that implements communication between a Unity task and a web application, enabling a Unity task to send and retrieve data through the internet.

-The mterials consist of 3 Notebooks, each tackling a discrete part of the pipline:
+The materials consist of 3 Notebooks, each tackling a discrete part of the pipline:
 1. **Notebook 1:** Implementing data transfer functionalities within Unity
 2. **Notebook 2:** Setting up a web application that the Unity task can access
 3. **Notebook 3:** Using decryption to ensure data security